 Overall thoughts on cPanel vs Plesk

-Overall, WHM/cPanel is still the winner for me. cPanel’s better pricing, admin-friendly and customer-familiarity are the top reasons to overcome Plesk’s better-organized UI, website-centric organization, and staging features.
+Personally, WHM/cPanel is still the winner for me. cPanel’s better pricing, admin-friendly and customer-familiarity are the top reasons to overcome Plesk’s better-organized UI, website-centric organization, and staging features.
 It’s not that I don’t prefer Plesk’s superiority.
 It’s more that I already like what cPanel has and just hoping it will eventually pick up the 2 or 3 things that I liked in Plesk.
 But likewise, we can also assume that since Plesk is the company’s main focus, it’s likely to be improved more rapidly over time.

 There are however some absolute dealbreakers that can be taken into consideration.
 Plesk is NGINX-compatible whereas cPanel is not (although it has released a beta version for it). cPanel is more familiar for most shared hosting customers.
 Plesk allows staging natively whereas cPanel would need an extension to do it.
 Many people also love Plesk’s “isolated environment” for security.

 If it matters to you, I think many admins out there prefer Plesk as the new school UI of webhosting control panels.
 I’m a bit of an old school guy myself so I prefer cPanel.
 In time, I can see myself switching over but I don’t see it happening within the next 2 years.
 I just don’t think Plesk has everything need to completely topple cPanel.

 WHM/cPanel main points: